The NordicTrack T.6.5 S is a budget friendly home treadmill offered by one of the biggest names in fitness equipment.

 - 1 year labor

-The running surface is a little shorter than I’d like (I’m 6’1″) for running, but smaller users probably won’t notice (I actually think this is one of the best compact treadmills around).
+The running surface is a little shorter than I’d like (I’m 6’1″) for running, but smaller users probably won’t notice.

 The motor is also better suited for walking and jogging than serious running.